githubninpoka/StockForThePeople/README.md

 - Decided to NOT implement a separate Component Library for now
 - in the multi asset functionality, implement Task.Whenall for calling multiple endpoints
 - have a background service update external data through service, at startup (but can be changed to daily easily in the background task)
+- Refactoring: Moved away from concrete DbContext implementation towards an interface

 - Store data:
 - Monthly (manual process)